naggie/dsnet/README.md

-dsnet is a simple tool to manage a centralised wireguard VPN.
+dsnet is a simple configuration tool to manage a centralised wireguard VPN.
 Think wg-quick but quicker.

+It works on AMD64 based linux and also ARMv5.

     Usage: dsnet <cmd>